BIOLOGY 1102 - FOUNDATIONS OF BIOLOGY

 3. Office hours.
 My office is in TLS 308 across from the lab room.
 I have open office hours.
 If my door is open, then you can come in.
 If you want to schedule an appointment, you can do that too.
 Email me or see me before or after lecture.

-5. I am here for two reasons: To Teach You the Foundations of Biology and To Help You succeed in this course, See me if you need me!
+5. I am here for two reasons: To Teach You the Foundations of Biology and To Help You succeed in this course, See me if you need help!

 This class is for everybody, even if you think you can't do Biology.
 Make the effort and I will show you .